ABusyHippie/PolkadotHarvard2024Hackathon/README.md

 # Winner's Circle Demo

-This codebase allows you to launch a winner's circle circuit, create players, and run races to determine who wins the reward, as well as purchase power-ups and distribute rewards to the winners.
+This codebase allows you to launch a winner's circle circuit, create players, run races to determine who wins the reward,  purchase power-ups, and distribute rewards to the winners.

 ### Before we start